 The Dorgi is fairly easy to train because it loves any attention.
 However, it does go through phases of stubbornness, meaning that you may have to use positive reinforcement during obedience trials.

 The Dorgi will not make a great guard dog due to its love of people.

 For a small dog, the Dorgi eats a lot.
 You will most likely find yourself refilling its cup 2 times a day and spending around $40-$50 a month.

-Foods it will enjoy vary from fruits, grains, vegetables, cereals and various dry dog foods.
+Foods will enjoy vary from fruits, grains, vegetables, cereals, and various dry dog foods.
 It won’t do too well with meat because of its small stomach.